 Gramm-Leach-Bliley Act (GLBA)

 GLBA regulates US companies and their affiliates engaged in providing financial products or services to consumers.
 The law applies to mortgage lenders or brokers, check cashers, payday lenders, auto dealers that lease or finance vehicles, some financial or investment advisers, and even government entities that provide financial products, such as student loans.

 GLBA requires these companies to provide initial and annual privacy notices that outline their data collection, use, and disclosure practices.
 It also requires them to protect such data through administrative, technical, and physical security controls.
 And it requires other US agencies (including the FTC, SEC, OCC, Federal Reserve Board, and state insurance regulators) to adopt standards regarding privacy and security to address the use and sharing of personal financial data.

 HIPAA imposes a variety of requirements on certain businesses in the healthcare industry regarding the security and privacy of protected health information.
 For example, it limits the collection, use, and disclosure of protected health information.
 HIPAA also mandates that such information be protected by administrative, physical, and technical safeguards.

 The Privacy Act governs federal governmental agencies’ collection, maintenance, use, and disclosure of personally identifiable information stored in their records.
 For example, it requires that federal agencies implement administrative and physical security measures to protect their records systems, and it limits their ability to disclose records without consent.
-The act also provides individuals with a right to review and amend records about them.
+The act also provides individuals with a right to review and amend records about themselves.